Level 5, 123 Lonsdale Street, Melbourne

 40

-Design and develop advanced digital systems
+Design and develop electronics/computer systems projects

 Elective